Azure/azure-resource-manager-rpc/v1.0/Addendum.md

 The API flow for PATCH on an existing resource should be to:

-1. Respond to the initial PATCH request with a 202 Accepted
+1. Respond to the initial PATCH request with a 202 Accepted.
-2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored
+2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored.
 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described below).
-4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Updating&quot;
+4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Updating&quot;.
 5. If the PATCH completes successfully, the URL that was returned in the Location header **MUST** now return what would have been a successful response if the API completed (e.g. a response body / header / status code).

 The PATCH operation may also return 200 OK or 409 Conflict in certain cases.
-Please see guidance of PUT operation for details.
+See guidance of PUT operation for details.

+Different than PUT, the server may allow multiple ongoing PATCH operations, provided they are changing different properties of the resource.
+In other words, multiple ongoing operations are allowed as long as they do not cause conflicts between each other.
+Note that this requires the server to compare goal states of different PATCH requests and ensure no interference between requests.
+It is typically simpler to just return 409 Conflict whenever there is another ongoing operation.

+While RFC7231 does not require PATCH to be idempotent, PATCH operations typically use same payload of PUT.
+The main difference is that in PATCH, the client doesn't want to change absent properties, while in PUT, absent properties should be reset to server default value.
+With this usage, PATCH can be idempotent and it is recommended that the server does this way.

 ## Delete Resource Asynchronously ##

 The API flow should be to:

-1. Respond to the initial DELETE request with a 202 Accepted
+1. Respond to the initial DELETE request with a 202 Accepted.
-2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored
+2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored.
 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described below).
-4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Deleting&quot;
+4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Deleting&quot;.
 5. If the DELETE completes successfully, the URL that was returned in the Location header **MUST** now return a 200 OK or 204 NoContent to indicate success and the resource **MUST** disappear.

+The DELETE operation should return 404 if the object does not exist, AND there is no ongoing operation that would change that state.
+The DELETE operation may (but is not required to) return 200 OK or 204 No Content for cases when the operation can be finished in a timely fashion, such as when the user is deleting a resource for which there is no cleanup necessary.

+The RFC7231 dictates that DELETE must be idempotent and the client might be retrying from a network or client-side error.
+In order to increase odds of success, the server should avoid starting the operation again if it already started.
+This can be performed by checking if there is already an ongoing DELETE operation.
+If yes, the server should not start a new asynchronous operation.
+Instead it may immediately return 202 Accepted, with the same or compatible values in the Location header and in the optional Azure-AsyncOperation header of the initial DELETE request.
+It is valid to give same polling URIs to different clients, provided they requested the same operation.

+If the server receives a DELETE request while there is an ongoing PUT or PATCH operation, the server should return 409 Conflict immediately.

 ## Call Action POST Asynchronously ##

 The API flow for POST {resourceUrl}/{action} should be:

-1. Respond to the initial POST request with a 202 Accepted
+1. Respond to the initial POST request with a 202 Accepted.
-2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored
+2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored.
 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described below).
 4. If the POST completes successfully, the URL that was returned in the Location header **MUST** now return what would have been a successful response if the API completed (e.g. a response body / header / status code).
 It is acceptable for this to be a 200/204 NoContent if the action does not require a response (e.g. restarting a VM).

+The POST operation may (but is not required to) return 200 OK if the server can finish in a timely fashion.

+There is no need for POST to be idempotent, but the server may avoid starting the operation again if it already started, to increase odds of success.
+This can be performed by comparing the content of POST request with the goal state of the ongoing operation.
+If it matches, the server may immediately return 202 Accepted, with the same or compatible values in the Location header and in the optional Azure-AsyncOperation header of the initial PUT request.
+It is valid to give same polling URIs to different clients, provided they requested the same operation.

+The POST operation should return 409 Conflict if there is an ongoing operation with a different goal state.
+POST should also return 409 Conflict if there is an ongoing DELETE operation.

 ## ProvisioningState property ##